Community Industry Awards Scoring Process

 Example of determining Final Score:

 In this example, Nominee A received the sixth most votes, and had an average judge score of 10, giving them two points.
-Three judges gave them a 10, so they were awarded 1 extra points for each 10.
+Three judges gave them a 10, so they were awarded 1 extra point for each 10.
 Their Final score is (Public Vote Rank (6) + Average Judge Score (10) + Best of Votes (5)) = 21

 Nominee C and D tied in their Final Score.
 In this case, we look to the Average Judge Score and see Nominee D had a higher Average Judge Score than Nominee C, making Nominee D the third finalist